giganttheo/giganttheo.github.io/_posts/2024-04-16-vlm_design.md

 A key advantage is that the latent tokens representations in CLIP's ViT might have some sort of a [cross-modal](https://arxiv.org/abs/2403.09037) / *[synaesthetic](https://arxiv.org/abs/2306.03678)* ability, by already being *mostly* aligned with their captions.

-*"Mostly"*, because the latent representation of the image is aligned to the latent representation of the text, that went through the tokenizer and the transformer-encoder, while in most scenarios the encoded image is fed to a language model along freshly-embedded text tokens.
+*"Mostly"*, because the latent representation of the image is aligned to the latent representation of the text, that went through the tokenizer and the transformer-encoder, while in most scenarios the encoded image is fed to a language model among freshly-embedded text tokens.

 In order to re-align visual tokens with the text tokens, and, optionally, compress, focus or select the visual information that will be forwarded to the language model, the encoded image tokens are processed by a "Visual Abstractor" model.

 ## Leveraging and aligning pretrained models with a "Visual Abstractor"

 When using the image encoder from CLIP, the images are mostly pre-aligned with text and we could just map the CLIP latents to the text token embeddings, with a minimalistic projection layer that will be trained on image/caption pairs.
-This is the idea behing the [LLaVA](https://llava-vl.github.io/) framework.
+This is the idea behind the [LLaVA](https://llava-vl.github.io/) framework.

 ![](https://llava-vl.github.io/images/llava_arch.png)
 *Illustration: LLaVA architecture ([LLaVA Blog](https://llava-vl.github.io/))*